Samasaur1/samasaur1.github.io/_posts/2023-08-22-terminal-apps-respecting-system-dark-mode.md

 The `nvim-ctrl` and `lvim-ctrl` scripts both fall into this category.
 They connect to every running Neovim/LunarVim instance using the RPC API, and run one command, which is specified in `commands.json` as `set background={}`, where `{}` is replaced with either `dark` or `light`.
 The source code for those scripts is available [on my GitHub](https://github.com/Samasaur1/nvim-ctrl)[^lvim].

-[^lvim]: The LunarVim one is slightly changed to find LunarVim instances instead of Neovim instances.
+[^lvim]: The `lvim-ctrl` script is a slightly modified version of this GitHub link, changed so that it finds LunarVim instances instead of Neovim instances.

 The other three scripts all look more or less like this:
 ```bash